Basic SQL Commands Every Programmer Should Know

 IN

-Multiple values for the operator WHERE
+Multiple values for the operator WHERE can be specified using IN:

 1.SELECT <col_name1>, <col_name2>, … 2.FROM <table_name> 3.WHERE <col_namen> IN (<value1>, <value2>, …);